Aha Moments: Who Needs Them?

 Not believing in aha moments is a silly thing to say.
-There is an extensive literature on the subject, and the phenomena appear to have a long history.
-Most of us learnt at school about Archimedes leaping out of his bath and running down the road in excitement shrieking "" though we may not remember why.
+There is extensive literature on the subject, and the phenomena appear to have a long history.
+Most of us learnt at school about Archimedes leaping out of his bath and running down the road in excitement shrieking, "Eureka!", though we may not remember why.

-Don't forget St Paul and his epiphany on the road to Damascus and, more recently, Einstein with his famous equation E = MC2.
+Don't forget St Paul and his epiphany on the road to Damascus and, more recently, Einstein with his famous speed of light tram ride.
 My bet is you have your own, perhaps less exalted, experiences as well.

 "I believe the problem arises in the definition and explanation of what it is and how it occurs!"